totr/terraform-kube/docs/getting-started.md

 Create a project in Hetzner Cloud environment.

-Create a local file with the name <PROJECT_ID>.tfvars in *environments* folder and fill in the following parameter:
+Create a local file with the name <PROJECT_ID>.tfvars and fill in the following parameter:

 ```
 provider_token =